 Mae Sot Tak Province, Thailand Travel Guide

-Imagine a place where the scent of Thai spices mixes with the aroma of Burmese curries, where the buzz of trade along a river border creates a constant hum of activity, and where ancient traditions meet modern life.
+Imagine a place where the scent of Thai spices mixes with the aroma of Burmese curries, where the buzz of business along a river border creates a constant hum of activity, and where ancient traditions meet modern life.

 Experience daily cross-border trade and interaction with Myanmar.